 Conclusions: This study suggests that an eHealth system designed for caregivers that alerts clinicians to worrisome changes in patient health status may lead to reduced patient distress.

 Trial Registration: Clinicaltrials.gov NCT00214162; https://clinicaltrials.gov/ct2/show/NCT00214162 (Archived by WebCite at http://www.webcitation.org/6nmgdGfuD) and Clinicaltrials.gov NCT00365963; https://clinicaltrials.gov/ct2/show/NCT00365963 (Archived by WebCite at http://www.webcitation.org/6nmh0U8VP)

 This research was funded by two National Institutes of Health (NIH) grants (from the National Cancer Institute [1 P50 CA095817-01A1] and the National Institute of Nursing Research [RO1 NR008260-01]) and one Agency for Healthcare Research and Quality grant (5P50HS019917-04).

 Gustafson, David H.; DuBenske, Lori L.; Atwood, Amy K.; Chih, Ming-Yuan; Johnson, Roberta A.; McTavish, Fiona; Quanbeck, Andrew; Brown, Roger L.; Cleary, James F.; and Shah, Dhavan, "Reducing Symptom Distress in Patients with Advanced Cancer Using an e-Alert System for Caregivers: Pooled Analysis of Two Randomized Clinical Trials" (2017).
-Clinical Sciences Faculty Publications.
+Health and Clinical Sciences Faculty Publications.
 7.